jimhigson/oboe.js/writing/main/2_Introduction.md

 fragments of an incremental response.
-Each request for an individual publication is made as soon as the its URL can be extracted from the publications list and once all required data has been read from the original response it is aborted rather than continue to download unnecessary data. \label{rest_timeline_2}](images/rest_timeline_2.png)
+Each request for an individual publication is made as soon as the its URL can be extracted from the publications list and once all required data has been read from the original response it is aborted rather than continuing to download unnecessary data. \label{rest_timeline_2}](images/rest_timeline_2.png)

 Figures \ref{rest_timeline_1} and \ref{rest_timeline_2} comparatively